amarder/locovote/frontend/src/schools.md

 ```

-Select a school from the table below to explore their MCAS performance data.
-You can search by name.
+Select a school from the table below to explore MCAS performance data.
+Use the search functionality to quickly find schools by name.

 ```js
 const search = view(Inputs.search(schools, {format: (x) => x.toLocaleString() + " Schools"}));